A TIRADS calculator is a simple online tool. Here is all you need to know about this calculator.

 TR2 indicates that the nodule is Not Suspicious, and does not require an FNAC.
 This corresponds to 1.5 % risk of malignancy.

 TR5 means Highly Suspicious.
-Here an FNAC is done for any nodule over 1 cm in size.
+Here, an FNAC is done for any nodule over 1 cm in size.
 Those more than 1 cm are followed up closely.
-Yearly follow-up for 5 years is recommended.
-This corresponds to 35 % risk of malignancy.
+A 5-year yearly follow-up is recommended.
+This corresponds to a 35 % risk of malignancy.The maximum score is 17.
+The higher the score, the higher the risk of malignancy and the worse the prognosis.

-Follow-up examination forms a key part of diagnosis and treatment.
-Some nodules with even a higher TIRADS score may not be feasible for an FNAC at present.
+If there are multiple nodules, all are categorised, and FNAC samples are the two with the highest TIRADS scores.
+These might not necessarily be the most extensive nodules.
+Follow-up examination forms a vital part of diagnosis and treatment.
+Some nodules with even a higher TIRADS score may not be feasible for an FNAC.
 These patients are closely followed up to look for significant enlargement.
 Significant enlargement is defined as a 50% increase in the volume or a more than 2mm/20% increase in two different dimensions of the nodule from previous findings.

-Here are some of the limitations of the TIRADS Calculator.
+Here are some of the limitations of the TIRADS Calculator :

-Pre-existing medical conditions like Hashimoto’s thyroiditis make it difficult to correctly interpret the ultrasonography findings.
+Pre-existing medical conditions like Hashimoto’s thyroiditis make it challenging to correctly interpret the ultrasonography findings.
 For example, a pattern with multiple hyper and hypoechoic patterns can be seen with Hashimoto’s and should not be a cause for concern.

 In case of | Select |